Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Conclusion and Avenues for Future Research

 Our implementation and experiments suggest that future \acp{vp} could benefit from a very broad spectrum of predicate proofs that can be implemented.
-Yet, to make this practical, we need to standardize formats for constraint systems, witnesses, and proving and verification algorithms, so developers can combine different libraries that reflect the application domain and hardware that they will run on in a modular way.
-With proof generation performance on mobile phones being one of the key weaknesses of the \acp{snark}-based approach, novel tools for efficiently loading files associated with witness and proof generation, or improving proving speed by leveraging GPUs~\citep{ni2022enabling}, are also critical.
-Even if \ac{snark} generation is not yet possible on all devices or some users do not want to wait longer than they are used to, there are different opportunities for the short term, such as using Merkle tree-based selective disclosure without sophisticated data minimization and outsourcing proof generation to a single trusted yet randomly selected third party or several servers that collaboratively generate the \ac{snark} in a multi-party computation, such that many of them need to collude to compromise the user's privacy~\citep{ozdemir2022experimenting}.
+Yet, to make this a reality, we need to standardize formats for constraint systems, witnesses, and proving and verification algorithms, so developers can combine different libraries that reflect the application domain and hardware they will run on in a modular way.
+With proof generation performance on mobile phones arguably being the key weakness of the \acp{snark}-based approach, novel tools for efficiently loading files associated with witness and proof generation, or for improving proving speed by leveraging GPUs~\citep{ni2022enabling}, are also critical.
+Even if \ac{snark} generation is not yet possible on all devices or some users do not want to wait longer than they are used to, there are different solutions available in the short term.
+For example, users with lower privacy requirements could use outsource proof generation to a single trusted yet randomly selected third party.
+Fortunately, there are now also solutions to outsource proof generation to several servers that collaboratively generate the \ac{snark} in a multi-party computation, such that all of them need to collude to compromise the user's privacy~\citep{ozdemir2022experimenting}.
+Recently, \citet{chiesa2023eos} also proposed a way to outsource the major share of proving effort to an untrusted third party; lowering end-to-end latency by more than an order of magnitude.
+This would reduce even the time for generating a \ac{snark} for the verification of an \ac{ecdsa} signature on a mobile phone to around one second.
+Specifically for less performant devices or exceptionally complex proofs, this approach may help achieving much shorter proof generation time and, therefore, quick broad adoption despite the presence of less performant mobile phones and the restriction of secure elements to non-\ac{snark}-friendly digital signature mechanisms.